-In October 2014, the Company paid \$0.6 million for a minority interest in an entity that was formed to develop, own and operate an integrated water management system to gather, store, process, treat, distribute and dispose of water to exploration and production companies operating in Midland, Martin and Andrews Counties, Texas.
+In October 2014, the Company paid \$0.6 million for a 25% in HMW Fluid Management LLC, which was formed to develop, own and operate an integrated water management system to gather, store, process, treat, distribute and dispose of water to exploration and production companies operating in Midland, Martin and Andrews Counties, Texas.
 The board of this entity may also authorize the entity to offer these services to other counties in the Permian Basin and to pursue other business opportunities.
-The Company has committed to invest an aggregate amount of \$5.0 million in this entity, along with several other third parties, which the Company would retain a minority interest after all commitments are received.
+The Company has committed to invest an aggregate amount of \$5.0 million in this entity, and several other third parties have committed to invest an aggregate of \$15.0 million.
+For the year ended December 31, 2015, the Company invested an additional \$2.7 million in this entity.
+The Company will retain a minority interest after all commitments are received.
 The entity was formed as a limited liability company and maintains a specific ownership account for each investor, similar to a partnership capital account structure.
-Therefore the Company accounts for this investment under the equity method of accounting.
+Therefore, the Company accounts for this investment under the equity method of accounting.